-On 25 April 2019, the Company's shareholders approved the legal framework for the redemption by the Company of own shares.
-The Company acquired during the year 200.000 shares with the view to implement the Company's Management Incentive Program, which provides for equity-settled share-based payments to management.
+On 29 April 2020 and 25 April 2019, the Company's shareholders approved the legal framework for the redemption by the Company of own shares.
+In 2020 the Company acquired 120.000 own shares (2019: 200.000 shares), with the view to implement the Company's Management Incentive Program, which provides for equity-settled share-based payments to management.
 These shares were recorded under "Treasury Shares Reserves".